Nogamara/timezonebot-mastodon/README.md

 # TimezoneBot - because Time Zones are hard

+## Update 2022-06

+Archiving this because mammut hasn't been updated in ages and even the fork elefrens is abandonded.

 ## why?

 This bot will parse some time formats if you @ mention it on Mastodon and reply with a few conversions.